fngigliotti/fngigliotti1.github.io/contact-info.md

 title: Contact Info
 layout: default
 ---
-Feel free to contact me at <frank.gigliotti@uconn.edu>.
+Please contact me at <frank.gigliotti@uconn.edu> with any questions or opportunities.

 Postal address: